cosbi-research/beesl/README.md

 ![encoding](resources/encoding.png)
 **Figure 1**: *Top: a text excerpt with four biomedical events.
 Above the text (italicized), mentions (triggers inside rounded boxes, and entities without rounded boxes) and argument roles are indicated.
 Bottom: our proposed encoding, where d, r and h represent the label parts for dependents, relations, and heads, respectively.
 See the [paper]() for more details.*

-**2) Prediction of the sequence of labels and decoding**
+At this point any token may then have multiple associated labels.
+We recast event extraction as a sequence labeling task and, adopting a system thinking approach, we design a multi-label aware encoding strategy for jointly modeling the intermediate tasks via multi-task learning.

-The labels for the token sequences are predicted using a neural architecture employing BERT as encoder, and dedicated classifiers for predicting the label parts (referred as tasks).
+After encoding events as a sequence of labels the labels for the token sequences are predicted using a neural architecture employing BERT as encoder.
+Dedicated classifiers for predicting the label parts (referred as tasks) are devised.
 Experimental results show that the best results are achieved by learning two tasks in a multi-task setup: `<d>` (with a single label classifier) and `<r,h>` (with a multi-label classifier, to capture the participation of the token into multiple events).
 The sequences are thus decoded to the original event representation (Figure 1, top part).

 # Installation